Table of Contents

 };

-For example, the following code shows how to get the origin in the session and display a cone representing the current camera position and orientation in the scene:
+For example, the following code demonstrates how to obtain the origin in the session and display a cone representing the current camera position and orientation in the scene:

 if (session.Assembly.Origin.OnSome)